DieterVoegels/KMeans_Clustering/README.md

 ## Footnotes

 [^1]: The boots do have extremely faint shading, almost completely invisible.
-The brown used for his boot shading was probably repurposed to seperate the white of his gloves and the bottom of his boot from the tan color of skin.
+The brown used for his boot shading was probably repurposed to seperate the white of his gloves and bottom of his boot from the tan color of his skin.

+[^2]: The pixels vector is the array of the pixels in the image, from top left to bottom right.